AC/DC, DC/DC Converter Fundamental Guide

 [Example of the circuit configuration of the transformer method]

-Finally, the capacitor smooths down the voltage and outputs a DC voltage with little ripple, which is the most common AC/DC conversion method.
+Finally, a capacitor smooths the voltage, outputting a DC voltage with minimal ripple.
+This is the most common AC/DC conversion method.

 [Transformation of the waveform of the transformer method]